From island hopping to ancient history, and from Athens to the Aegean Sea, Greece is a destination that keeps tourists coming back for more.

 13. Have a dip at Voidokilia Beach

 Shaped like the letter Omega, this stunning white-sand beach is a pristine haven.
-Visitors can cool off in the heat of the Grecian sun with a dip in the cool, calm turquoise Mediterranean waters.
+Visitors can cool off in the heat of the Grecian sun in the calm, turquoise Mediterranean waters.

-There are some fabulous hiking trails nearby here, too, and you can explore the nearby Nestor’s Cave, where Hermes hid his cattle.
+There are some fabulous hiking trails nearby, too, and you can explore the nearby Nestor’s Cave, where Hermes hid his cattle.

 Cyclades Islands